History of NFL draft in Timeline

 In 1963, the NFL draft was held in Dallas.

-In 1964, the NFL draft was held in New York.
+In 1964, the NFL draft was held in Chicago.

-1965: NFL Draft held in New York City
+1965: NFL Draft Held in New York City Venues

-Between 1965 and 2014, the NFL draft was held entirely in venues within New York City.
+Between 1965 and 2014, the NFL draft was held entirely in venues within New York City, establishing a long-standing tradition before the league sought new locations.

-In 1965, the NFL draft was held by telephone with no set location.
+In 1965, the NFL draft was held by telephone, with no specific location.

 1966: NFL Draft in New York